-As noted in the final column of Tables 5.3 and 5.4, the window assembly used in our calculation does not meet the AIF requirement and needs to be improved.
+As noted in the final column of Tables 5.3, 5.4 and 5.6, the window assembly used in our calculation does not meet the AIF requirement and needs to be improved.
+Note that for POR3, the window assembly and therefore units near the back of each building can have less stringent window assembly requirements.
+Specific units where this glazing is required is discussed in greater detail below.

-For both cases, the window assembly must be a minimum AIF of AIF 29, which can be translated into an STC rating for the glazing, using the percentage area of the window to the total floor area in Table D2 in Appendix D of CMHC "Road and Rail Noise: Effects on Housing".
-By using this table, we obtain that a glazing assembly of at least STC 34 is to be used and have provided options in Table 5.6 below for meeting this requirement.
+For each case where the proposed window assembly does not meet the required AIF, the window assembly must be a minimum AIF of AIF 31, which can be translated into an STC rating for the glazing, using the percentage area of the window to the total floor area in Table D2 in Appendix D of CMHC "Road and Rail Noise: Effects on Housing".
+By using this table, we obtain that a glazing assembly of at least STC 36 is to be used and have provided options in Table 5.6 below for meeting this requirement.
+The requirement will require laminated glass, as double pane windows composed of non-laminate glass do not meet STC requirements unless there is a large airspace (50mm) which may not be practical.